ansible/ansible/docsite/rst/glossary.rst

         determine if the task should run or not.
 If the expression following the ``when:`` keyword evaluates to false, the task will be ignored.

-    Van Halen
-        For no particular reason, other than the fact that Michael really likes them, all Ansible 0.x and 1.x releases are codenamed after Van Halen songs.
-There is no preference given to David Lee Roth vs. Sammy Lee Hagar-era songs, and instrumentals are also allowed.
-It is unlikely that there will ever be a Jump release, but a Van Halen III codename release is possible.
-You never know.

     Vars (Variables)
         As opposed to :term:`Facts`, variables are names of values (they can be simple scalar values -- integers, booleans, strings) or complex